sandrafernandez1991/dev_resources/report-on-topic-modeling-interfaces/report-on-topic-modeling-interfaces.md

 * **Description**: Andrew Goldstone, ["Dfr-Browser: Take a MALLET to Disciplinary History"](http://agoldst.github.io/dfr-browser/) (2013)
 * **Demos**: [Topics in](http://agoldst.github.io/dfr-browser/demo/) _[PMLA](http://agoldst.github.io/dfr-browser/demo/)_ | [Topics in](http://signsat40.signsjournal.org/topic-model/) _[Signs](http://signsat40.signsjournal.org/topic-model/)_ | [Hathi Trust Fiction 1920-22](http://jgoodwin.net/htb/)
 * **Topic modeling workflow**:
-  * Out of the box, Goldstone's DFR-Browser is specialized to take input from Jstor's [DFR (Data for Research)](http://about.jstor.org/service/data-for-research) service, run it through Mallet using Goldstone's companion R package, [dfrtopics](http://github.com/agoldst/dfrtopics), and then use _d3_ to generate a dynamic visual exploration interface.
-This start-to-finish workflow is modularized, however, allow for the use of alternative methods for generating the topic models and formatted data files that DFR-Browser expects:
+  * Out of the box, Goldstone's DFR-Browser is specialized to take input from Jstor's [DFR (Data for Research)](http://about.jstor.org/service/data-for-research) service, run it through Mallet using Goldstone's companion R package, [dfrtopics](http://github.com/agoldst/dfrtopics), and then use "_d3_" to generate a dynamic visual exploration interface.
+This start-to-finish workflow is modularized.
+However, allow for the use of alternative methods for generating the topic models and formatted data files that DFR-Browser expects:
-  * Instead of using Goldstone's R package to generate the Mallet topic model and then create the specially formatted data files for the DFR-Browser, a user can run Mallet and output the formattted data files entirely on the command line.
+  * Instead of using Goldstone's R package to generate the Mallet topic model AND creating the specially formatted data files for the DFR-Browser, a user can run Mallet and output the formattted data files entirely on the command line.
 (See [instructions here](https://github.com/agoldst/dfr-browser#preparing-data-files-entirely-on-the-command-line) in the Github repo.)
-  * There is also a section in the Github repo titled ["Browser data file specifications"](https://github.com/agoldst/dfr-browser#browser-data-file-specifications) that gives detailed instructions about the format and nature of the data files that DFR-Browser expects.
-(In principle, this should allow topic model files that were pre-generated in other ways to be converted into data files for DFR-Browser.)
+  * There is also a section in the Github repo titled ["Browser data file specifications"](https://github.com/agoldst/dfr-browser#browser-data-file-specifications), that gives detailed instructions about the format and nature of the data files that DFR-Browser expects.
+(In principle, this should allow topic model files that were pre-generated (in other ways) to be converted into data files for DFR-Browser.)
 * **Notable interpretive features of interface**: A dynamic visual exploration interface with several main views:
   * _"Overview"_ (top figure at right) showing topics as circles laid out in a regular grid, each circle labeled with the six most important words in a topic.
 Clicking on a topic brings the user to →
   * _"Topic" view_ (bottom figure at right) showing a ranked list of words in the topic with bars representing relative weight (left panel), a timeline graph of the topic's weight in the corpus, and a list of articles ranked by the amount of the topic infused in them.